CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Ammunition_Workshop.md

 ### IAmmunitionWorkshopFunction

-IAmmunitionWorkshopFunction is a function used to determine the item outputted by a recipe based on ingredients.
+IAmmunitionWorkshopFunction is a function used to determine the output item of a recipe based on its ingredients.
-It can be used i.e. to get core NBT tag or merge core and casing's NBT tags.
+For example, It can be used to get the core NBT tag or merge the core and casing's NBT tags.

 | Type                                     | Name         |
 |------------------------------------------|--------------|